CptCrunch117/LogicBoard/README.md

 It's purpose is for proof of concept.
 Once completed it will be implemented as an application using GUI.
 This project focuses on the data structure to handle creation,edits, and saves of a logicBoard project.
-All source code has been designed and implemented by Kyle Ferguson (Brogrammer Studios).
+All source code has been designed and implemented by Kyle Ferguson (Singularity Systems).
+<b>To run the example application and test functions, run the consoleApp.java in the cmd/terminal or ide of your choice!</b>

 Sample of Console